 Explain how interested parties should respond to the RFI.
 Attach a response template if you have one, outline any deadlines, and note if and when you'll reply to respondents after the RFIs have been gathered.
 You may want to mention any evaluation criteria you'll use when creating the shortlist for RFPs.

 The more thoughtful you are about your RFI document, the better quality responses you will get back.
 Instead of casually emailing a sales rep and asking for information, creating RFI documentation will ensure that you get exactly the information you need.
 In that document, be sure to:

-Be specific about how and when you want to receive vendor responses.
+- Be specific about how and when you want to receive seller responses.

 Need more inspiration?
 Read through the following examples of RFIs for more ideas on what to include in yours.
 These three RFIs all come from different industries and have different needs, so they are a good overview of the options available to you.